 So why do clients leave?

-• Mismatched advice with their financial goals
+• Mismatched advice – Poor alignment with financial goals.

-Key Strategies to Boost Client Retention
+3 Strategies to Improve Client Retention for Financial Advisors

 It's essential for clients to reach out to you with their questions or concerns, but that should not be the only form of communication.
 While being responsive is crucial, proactive outreach is equally important.